sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/29-ghc/prim.hs"}
 ~~~~

 The function for integer arithmetic used in the ``Num`` typeclass for ``Int`` is just pattern matching on this type to reveal the underlying unboxed value, performing the builtin arithmetic and then performing the packing up into ``Int`` again.

 ```haskell
 plusInt :: Int -> Int -> Int
 (I# x) `plusInt` (I# y) = I# (x +# y)
 ```

-Where ``(+#)`` is a low level function built into GHC that maps to unboxed integer arithmetic directly.
+Where ``(+#)`` is a low level function built into GHC that maps to intrinsic integer addition instruction for the CPU.

 ```haskell
 plusInt :: Int -> Int -> Int